Qualification(s): LLB, Dip of Legal Practice Management

 “It’s so rewarding to be able to assist a client in one of the most difficult and challenging periods of their life.
 I’m inspired by the manner in which clients overcome such incredible adversity and I’m driven by the incredibly intelligent, hard-working, passionate and – most importantly – empathetic people at Maurice Blackburn.”

-One of Andrew's recent notable cases was when he represented Lindsey Beven in her ground-breaking case against Brisbane Youth Service.
+One of Andrew's recent notable cases was when he represented Lindsey Beven in her ground-breaking case against Brisbane Youth Service that proceeded all the way to the High Court.

 Andrew is dedicated to social justice and serving the Queensland community.
 His advocacy for vulnerable road users resulted in him appearing on their behalf before the Queensland Parliamentary Enquiry into Cycling in 2013.
 In May 2018, he authored submissions to the National Quadbike Taskforce with the ACCC.
 He is the Queensland face of Maurice Blackburn’s Sorry Mate I Didn’t See You (SMIDSY) campaign for motorcycle safety.